-- 1. Online: Confidential Report Form - 2.
-Via email: DeanOfStudents@rmcad.edu - 3.
-By phone: (720)525-7102 or (720)788-4513 - 4.
-In-person: RMCAD 1600 Pierce St. Lakewood, CO 80214, Texas Building, Office 125 and 327 departments to maintain and report accurate records on the number of incidents that take place, determine if there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community of an ongoing threat if needed.
+- 1. Online: Confidential Report Form

+- 2. Via email: DeanOfStudents@rmcad.edu

+- 3. In-person: RMCAD 1600 Pierce St. Lakewood, CO 80214, Texas Building, Office 125 and 327

-Crime reports and tips are reviewed and investigated by college staff including, but not limited to, the Department of Safety & Security and Student Affairs departments.
-The Clery Act requires these
+Crime reports and tips are reviewed and investigated by college staff including, but not limited to, the Department of Safety and Security and Student Affairs departments.
+The Clery Act requires these departments to maintain and report accurate records on the number of incidents that take place, determine if there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community of an ongoing threat if needed.

-D. Statement Addressing Counselors and Confidential Crime Reporting

-Occasionally, victims of crime wish to report a crime but do not want to give their names and/or do not want to pursue action through the criminal justice or RMCAD judicial systems.
-Pastoral and professional counselors who receive confidential reports of crime are not required to report these crimes to RMCAD Authorities for inclusion in the annual disclosure of crime statistics or for the purpose of a timely warning.
+D. Statement Addressing Counselors and Confidential Crime Reporting professional counselors who receive confidential reports of crime are not required to report these crimes to RMCAD Authorities for inclusion in the annual disclosure of crime statistics or for the purpose of a timely warning.
 These positions are defined as follows: